-Blighter is a deeply personal work, a way for me to process my personal history.
-However, it is my hope that by peering through the prism of my families history that the work might provide a broad contextual view of the plight of the Irish people, British colonialism, and by extension the physical and psychological suffering endured by countless others as a result of colonial policies the world over.
-My Irish descendants were affected by mass starvation and forced migration from their homeland over 160 years ago.
-Colonial tactics of divide and rule continued for those of my relatives who stayed on the island, resulting in sectarian violence which again forced many family members to flea their homeland in search of refuge and relative safety.
-We see the same tactics of colonial terror being used by Empire across the Middle East and Africa to this very day.
+Blighter is a deeply personal work, a way for me to process the history of my people, where I come from, and through this questioning of history, figure out where we are going and what we want to achieve.
+However, it is my hope that by peering through the prism of part of my ancestral history that the work might provide a broad contextual view of the plight of English and Irish people.
+My Irish descendants were affected by mass starvation and forced migration from their homelands over 160 years ago.
+Colonial tactics of divide and rule (under the ruse of Christianity) continued for those of my relatives who stayed on the island, resulting in sectarian violence which again forced many family members to flea their ancient homelands in search of prosperity and relative safety someplace else.
+We see the same tactics of colonial terror being used by (((Empire))) to this very day in various complex ways.
+Usury, heavy taxation, crap food, liberal ideology being pumped out 24 hours a day through the TV and Radio, to name but a few tactics used by the powers that be to suppress and enslave us.

 My decision to carve potatoes into feet stems from the Engels quote: “shoes they know not”.
 The image of bare-feet is extremely evocative of poverty, primitiveness and squalor.
 Even today, within the collective psyche of many who deem themselves civilized there is a stigma attached to having no shoes.
 By carving feet I am also, in a deadpan manner, playing with the colonial notion of Ireland having the last forms of primitive life in the so- called western world.